AWoelfel/self-cert/README.md

 ````

 > [!WARNING]
-> By default ``copy_crypt.sh`` is configured to use a dummy encryption backend.
+> By default ``copy_crypt.sh`` is configured as a dummy encryption backend.
 This does not encrypt anything!

 ## Certificate creation